hanyang-hu/hanyang-hu.github.io/_portfolio/007-neural_ode_and_optimal_control.md

 <img src='neural_ode_init_x_traj.png'>
 </p>

 The solutions of the Neural ODE are indeed closer to those of the RDE method.
-Perhaps, if you zoom in very closely, the result of Neural ODE is closer to the RDE solution (compared to the case without a learned initialization).
+Perhaps, if you zoom in very closely, the position trajectory from the Neural ODE solution is closer to the RDE solution (compared to the case without a learned initialization).

 ## Some Discussions